Linuxfabrik/monitoring-plugins/check-plugins/matomo-reporting/README.md

 Use the `--metric=name[,warn-range][,crit-range]` parameter to filter the output and to check against thresholds.

 You have to provide the Matomo `token_auth` to the Plugin's `--password` parameter.
 This `token_auth` is as secret as your login and password, so do not share it.
-If you want to view or change this token, please go to Personal > Settings > API Authentication Token (there, click on the token to see the full information).
+If you want to view or change this token, please go to Personal > Security > Auth Tokens (there, click on the token to see the full information).

 For details on the Matomo API, have a look at the [documentation](https://developer.matomo.org/api-reference/reporting-api).